 You can use segments declared as filters can be utilized to filter important reports.
 Segments declared as goals can be applied to campaigns for measuring lift.
 For the sake of reporting, goal segments will also be considered filter segments.

-Similar Items ingredient
+Similar items ingredient

 This algorithm will return recommendation results for products or content that are similar in nature to the item the visitor is currently viewing or has placed in the cart.
 The Similar Items ingredient is commonly used on a product display page to help visitors discover more products.
 Often, you'll see it at the bottom of the page with a label like "Other Similar Products".

 This is a merchandising algorithm.
 It looks at products which are bought together in the same cart and returns recommendations based on explicitly defined categories.
-With this ingredient, Evergage will recommend paired items that are commonly bought together.
+With this ingredient, Interaction Studio will recommend paired items that are commonly bought together.
 For example, if the visitor is viewing men’s dress shirts, show items in the “tie” category.

-Soon to Expire ingredient
+Soon to expire ingredient

 This algorithm uses the expiration date captured in the Catalog.
 Use this ingredient to prioritize items that are about to expire.